kendebacker/api-project/README.md

 An API project built using Express.
 API queries, stores, and retrieves files locally, file storage handled by [Multer](https://www.npmjs.com/package/multer) package.
-Project also has a React UI to interact with the API.
+The project also has a React UI to interact with the API.